chaunceygardiner/weewx-loopdata/README.md

                          bounds described under `ssh_options`.
 0 disables all time bounds.
  * `skip_if_older_than`: Don't bother to rsync if greater than this number of seconds.
 Default is 3.
                          (Skip this and move on to the next if this data is older than 3 seconds.)

+Deprecated, still honored on an upgraded station, not written by a fresh
+install:

+ * `target_report`     : The report the old station-wide `fields` line is rendered through -- its units, formatting and language -- and the report whose directory a relative `loop_data_dir` is relative to.  `LoopDataReport`, the sample report, when absent.
+ * `fields`            : The old station-wide list of fields, written as flat keys at the top level of the file.
+Reports declare their own fields now; do not edit this line by hand -- a later release removes it once every extension that used it declares its fields.
  * `windrose_bands`    : Pre-7.0 spelling of the `windrose` band edges, in
                          `target_report`'s windSpeed unit; it bands that report's rose and no other's, as it did before 7.0.
 Since 7.0